Identifying Anxiety and Depression in Children: Signs to Look Out For

 - Put together a mental health first aid kit – In a box, put some objects that can help your child calm down.
 This could be a book to write their thoughts in or draw, or sensory/fidget toys,

-While everyone can feel down or anxious at times, when it lingers for a long time and starts to interfere with daily life, it is time to seek help.
-Looking out for warning signs and establishing a culture of talk with your child are positive steps in identifying and tackling mental health problems.
+While everyone experiences feelings of sadness or anxiety at times, it’s important to recognize when it becomes a long-lasting issue that interferes with daily life.
+Identifying warning signs and establishing a culture of communication with your child are positive steps in identifying and tackling mental health problems.